 Step 1: Screening

-The first step in wastewater treatment at the Duffin Creek Wastewater Pollution Control Plant is screening.
-The screening phase removes any large, inorganic objects that may be found in the wastewater.
-These objects could include things such as rags, diapers, personal hygiene products, and any other inorganic objects that entered the sanitary sewer system along the way to the plant.
+As wastewater (sewage) enters the Plant, screening removes large, inorganic objects.
+These objects could include things such as rags, diapers, personal hygiene products, and any other inorganic objects which are removed and sent to landfill.